 For a relatively small expense, you can get your hands on a good quality flask that can keep your coffee hot or your water ice cold.

-A lot of disposable hot drink cups, even though seemingly made from cardboard, can be deceiving and are often not as recyclable as everyone thinks.
+A lot of disposable hot drink cups, even though seemingly made from cardboard, can be deceiving and are often not recyclable.

-Just a few months ago, Starbucks began a three-month coffee cup charge trial across 35 London branches.
-Known as the “Latte Levy”, customers are being charged an extra 5p for using disposable cups.
+Starbucks recently started a three-month coffee cup charge trial across 35 London branches.
+Known as the “Latte Levy”, customers are being charged an extra 5p for using single-use cups.